-The special function cardinality [to be deprecated] may not be used to control them.
+The special functions cardinality, rooted [deprecated], Connections.isRoot, and Connections.rooted may not be used to control them.

 9.1 Connect-Equations and Connectors

 Connections between objects are introduced by connect-equations in the equation part of a class.
 A connect-equation has the following syntax: